Everyone is welcome in the two libraries at Freed-Hardeman University, whether you are affiliated with the school or not.

 not carry any privileges in departments, events, or

 buildings elsewhere on campus.

-junior in high school), retired faculty, and board
+junior in high school) of faculty and staff, retired faculty, and board

 members.
 The card is free and is available by